-In addition to work on the pipeline within Oregon, the University needs to continue to develop outreach programs to attract well-qualified international students at both the undergraduate and graduate levels.5 poised to take their place as community members and citizens of Oregon, and in some cases to further enrich the diversity and excellence of the University as graduate students and faculty.
+In addition to work on the pipeline within Oregon, the University needs to continue to develop outreach programs to attract well-qualified international students at both the undergraduate and graduate levels.

 The benefits of expanding and filling the pipeline go beyond the University as a destination for these students.
-As they graduate from the University in greater numbers, our increasingly diverse students will be
+As they graduate from the University in greater numbers, our increasingly diverse students will be poised to take their place as community members and citizens of Oregon, and in some cases to further enrich the diversity and excellence of the University as graduate students and faculty.

-5 The broad definition of diversity set forth in Point 1 includes national origin or citizenship within its scope.
+&lt;sup>5 The broad definition of diversity set forth in Point 1 includes national origin or citizenship within its scope.
 Strategic directions throughout this document include international students, faculty, officers and administration, and staff.